 Hi.
 Name’s Wulf, Wulf Moon.
 Let’s make it easy.
 Call me Moon.

-My first professional fiction sale came when I was sixteen.
-I was a winner in Scholastic Inc.’s national writing contest, and the editor at their magazine Science World (print circulation 500,000/month!) bought my science fiction story, “The Last Ray of Light.”
-Since then I have won more than 30 awards in writing (ditto in public speaking), the largest being my first year’s tuition, room and board to a private college—a good thing to happen to a kid in a foster home.
+I wrote my first hard science fiction story when I was fifteen.
+It became a winner in the national Scholastic Art & Writing Awards–the same contest that first discovered Stephen King, Peter S. Beagle, John Updike, Joyce Carol Oates, and a host of iconic names in the Arts.
+This became my first professional sale when it was published in Science World.
+Since then I have won more than 30 awards in writing (ditto in public speaking), the largest being a full scholarship to a private college—a good thing to happen to a kid in a foster home.

-After college, I became a full-time freelance writer and artist.
-Through my companies, I have written and produced creative newsletters, brochures and manuals for financial marketing firms; designed corporate logos for some of the biggest startups in the nation; had my own studio and waterfront gallery on some beautiful islands; created and marketed my own line of artistic greeting cards sold in gift shops.
+After college, I had many businesses, including working as a full-time freelance writer and artist.
+Through my companies, I have written and produced creative newsletters, brochures and manuals for financial marketing firms; designed corporate logos for some of the biggest startups in the nation; had my own studio and waterfront gallery on some beautiful islands; and created and marketed my own line of artistic greeting cards sold in gift shops.
 These days, my focus on art is watercolor, my focus on writing is speculative fiction.
 Yeah.
 Space ships and dragons.
 Want a piece of me?
 Read my work.

 As to my fiction, here’s some professional credits: